ortus-docs/commandbox-docs/developing/injection_dsl.md

 ## CommandBox Config

 You can also inject Commandbox config settings into your CFCs.
 Only inject a specific config setting if you expect it to exist.
 If you need to check for its existence (and provide a default), then inject the entire settings struct.
+You can also inject nested keys of a complex config setting directly like the last line shows.

 ```javascript
 property name='allConfigSettings'   inject='commandbox:ConfigSettings';